Failing to Stop and Report a Road Accident Solicitors

 The Magistrates’ Court can also endorse the driving licence with 5 to 10 penalty points.
 If a driver already has active penalty points on their licence, a decision by the Magistrates’ Court to impose 5 to 10 penalty points could result in the driver becoming a ‘Totter’ and still receiving a driving ban.

-Fail to Stop / Fail to Report an Accident – Defence
+Failing to Stop and Report an Accident – Defence

 If an accident has occurred and you did not hear or see anything to suggest that you had been involved in an accident, you may be able to successfully defend this prosecution.
-If this situation is applicable to you, contact our driving offence solicitors today on 03452229955 to see how we can defend and prepare your case for trial.
+If this situation is applicable to you, contact our driving offence lawyers today on 0330 818 9825 to see how we can defend and prepare your case for trial.

-Kang & Co Solicitors – Failing to Stop and Report a Road Accident
+Failing to Stop and Report an Accident Solicitors

-If you are being prosecuted for this offence, it is crucial that you receive advice from a specialist driving offence Solicitor or Barrister from Kang & Co, our lawyers possess specialist knowledge and experience at successfully defending motoring offence cases throughout England and Wales.
+If you are being prosecuted for this offence, it is crucial that you receive advice from a specialist driving offence lawyer from Kang & Co, our lawyers possess specialist knowledge and experience at successfully defending motoring offence cases throughout England and Wales.

 Our lawyers will guide you through the process, assess the evidence in your case and will advise you on whether there is a potential defence base on the circumstances of your case.

-We are regularly instructed to defend and represent individuals at Court for failing to stop / fail to report and have achieved excellent results for our clients.
+We are regularly instructed to defend and represent individuals at Court for failing to stop/failing to report and have achieved excellent results for our clients.

-Our Solicitors and Barristers are frequently instructed by individuals living and working in Birmingham, Solihull, Sutton Coldfield, Tamworth, Lichfield, Walsall, Nuneaton, Leamington Spa, Kidderminster and Wolverhampton.
+Our Solicitors and Barristers are frequently instructed by individuals living and working across the whole of the UK, from our Birmingham, London and Milton Keynes Offices.